Please or Register to create posts and topics.

 Correspondence - Postal History with Letters

 Over the years I have bought postal history covers from dealers who never bothered to read their enclosed contents.
-To them what was important was the quick realisation of some cash from a mediocre cover showing stamps, good but not great postmarks with the bonus of content.
-While it is satisfying for a collector to find an interesting cover in good condition, a postal historian's delight is usually found in the letter's rates and routes.
-For the historian it is the letter inside and its promise of revealing unrecorded social history.
+To them what was important was the quick realisation of some cash from a mediocre cover with stamps showing good but not great postmarks.
+Its content was the added mystery bonus.
+While it is satisfying for a collector to find an interesting cover in good condition, a postal historian's delight comes from its rates and routes.
+For the historian, it is the possibilty of the letter's content to reveal unrecorded social history.

 1915.
 Entire.
 Rand Club Stationery.
 Cover from JOHANNESBURG 'JAN 11 1915' to CLAREMONT, CAPE '16 JAN 15'.